-- do so with due consideration of human rights issues - properly investigate any complaints made about its use - · actively monitor its use - observe the appropriate law and Home Office Codes of Practice
+- properly investigate any complaints made about its use - · actively monitor its use - observe the appropriate law and Home Office Codes of Practice - ensure that staff (and contractors) are properly trained

 In the normal course of any covert surveillance activity the Council will not use Covert Human Intelligence Sources unless the surveillance is for the purposes of the West Yorkshire Trading Standards Service.
 If there appears to be a need to employ such sources, the application must be authorised by either the Chief Executive or the Senior Responsible Officer.
 The appropriate Home Office Code of Practice will then be followed.